denisecampos28/Unsupervised-Learning-with-Country-Data/README.md

 # Unsupervised-Learning-with-Country-Data

 ## Overview
-This project applies unsupervised machine learning to analyze socioeconomic and health indicators of countries around the world.
+This project applies unsupervised machine learning, specifically the K-Means Model, to analyze socioeconomic and health indicators of countries around the world.
 The goal is to group countries based on their level of development and identify those most in need of direct humanitarian or economic aid.
-Using K-Means clustering and Principal Component Analysis (PCA), the project discovers hidden patterns in global data without predefined labels.
+The project discovers hidden patterns in global data without predefined labels.

 ## Summary of Workdone
 Exploratory Data Analysis (EDA) – Examined statistical summaries, outliers, and distributions for each variable.